tulasidamarla/algorithms-and-data-structures/alogirthms/README.md

 	T(n) = T(n-1) + n ; // In worst case pivot may result at the beginning or at the end Applying back substitution gives T(n) = n2. so Time complexity for best case is O(n^2)

-Note: Worst case time complexity occurs if the list is already sorted.
+Note: Worst case time complexity occurs if the list is already sorted either in asc or desc order.

 Space complexity
 ----------------